 This walking route starts in London´s famous Oxford Street and takes us to discover Hyde Park and Kensington Garden´s secrets before seeing some of London´s most famous museums as well as Harrods.

 We will go past the Royal Albert Hall and then continue to South Kensington, where some of London’s most important museums can be found.
-We will then continue walking towards Harrods, the famous department stores.
+We will then continue walking towards Harrods, the famous department store.

 Walking Route from Hyde Park to Knightsbridge and Chelsea

-So having this in mind, it’s quite hard to estimate how long it will take you, but I would probably say that you could spend a whole day with this walking route.
+So having this in mind, it’s quite hard to estimate how long it will take you, but I would probably say that you could spend a whole day on this walking route.
 Especially if you intend to visit one of the museums (even though you probably need a whole day to see the entire Natural History Museum to be honest).
-If it’s a nice day you can explore more of Hyde Park and Kensington Gardens, or you can spend a bit of time in the museums, or you’d rather you would probably have time to visit one of London’s famous markets instead of walking towards Duke of York Square.
+If it’s a nice day you can explore more of Hyde Park and Kensington Gardens, or you can spend a bit of time in the museums, or if you’d rather you would probably have time to visit one of London’s famous markets instead of walking towards Duke of York Square.

 - Kensington Palace (free entry with London Pass)